bitovi/academy/src/react/4-props.md

 ### Basic Props

 Recall that React components are essentially just functions (or classes) which return some JSX.
-And like normal functions, we run into the same re-usabiity problems.
+And like normal functions, we run into the same re-usability problems.

 ```jsx